why shop manta sleep

 The machines not only block out external noises while you’re trying to fall asleep, they also prevent you from hearing environmental sounds that are especially triggering -- like car horns -- during your deepest stages of sleep.

-If you don’t want to invest in a white noise machine, there are several white noise YouTube videos you can play to help you to block out noise and fall asleep.
+If you don’t want to invest in a white noise machine, there's a wide selection of white noise videos on YouTube.
+They'll help block out noise and fall asleep.

 The second option is better suited for those who need complete silence to be able to fall asleep.